greenimpala/backbone-list/README.md

 * `title`: The nodes name.
 * `onClick`: A function to be executed when a node is clicked.
 Passed the model of the clicked item as a parameter.
 * `visible`: A boolean denoting whether to collapse or show the node.
 Only applicable to composites.
-Default is `true`.
+Default is `false`.
 * `editable`: A boolean denoting whether the node can be edited.
 Default is `false`.

 ## Serializing For Storage

 You can call `toJSON()` on any model to generate a JSON representation.
-In turn with the `List` model's `deserialize()` method you can save the lists state to repopulate an instance in the future.
+In turn with the `List` model's `deserialize()` method you can save the lists state and reconstruct an instance in the future.

 ```js
 var model = new List();